-- Verbal reminder dialogue and reminder of how to improve - Move to amber dialogue and reminder of how to improve - Move to red communicated to parents/carers (severe incidents, such as fighting, swearing, bullying, vandalism, refusing to follow an adult's instructions, lying may result in step 3 being the first sanction).
+- Verbal reminder dialogue and reminder of how to improve - Yellow card dialogue and appropriate sanction (miss playtime on blue chairs, work in another classroom) - Red card communicated to parents/carers (severe incidents, such as fighting, swearing, bullying, vandalism, refusing to follow an adult's instructions, lying may result in step 3 being the first sanction).
 Incidents to be recorded on My Concern or, on the advice of the HOS/SENDCo, an ABC or STAR chart.
 Records are kept daily and are monitored for patterns of behaviour.
 If a child received an instant red card, he/she might miss all of breaktime or lunchtime play or be asked to work in another classroom.

 Records are monitored at staff meetings and TA meetings.
-Any concerns passed to the HOS. - If behaviour does not improve parents/carers and child to meet with Head of School to discuss an individual behaviour plan.
+Any concerns passed to the HOS.
+If behaviour does not improve parents/carers and child to meet with class teacher, SENDCo, Head of School as appropriate to discuss an individual behaviour plan.
 This system is followed by all staff at all points in the school day, including lunch and breaktimes.